The Bigger Picture (song)

 "The Bigger Picture" is a protest song by American rapper Lil Baby.
 It was released on June 12, 2020, in the wake of the murder of George Floyd.
 In the song, Lil Baby shows solidarity with the 2020 Black Lives Matter protests calling for justice against police brutality in the United States and systemic racism.
 Proceeds from "The Bigger Picture" benefit The National Association of Black Journalists, Breonna Taylor's attorney, The Bail Project, and Black Lives Matter.

-It is Lil Baby's highest-charting song as a lead artist on the Billboard Hot 100, debuting and peaking at number three, behind "Trollz" by 6ix9ine & Nicki Minaj and "Rockstar" by DaBaby & Roddy Ricch.
+It is Lil Baby's highest-charting song as a solo artist on the Billboard Hot 100, debuting and peaking at number three, behind "Trollz" by 6ix9ine & Nicki Minaj and "Rockstar" by DaBaby & Roddy Ricch.
 It was later added to the deluxe edition of his second studio album My Turn.
 The song received two nominations at the 63rd Annual Grammy Awards: Best Rap Performance and Best Rap Song.

 Background

 Prior to the song's release, Lil Baby was seen marching down Mitchell Street in his hometown Atlanta, during the George Floyd protests in Georgia.
+Lil Baby attended the march in his hometown to actively protest and bear witness with his own eyes, which later inspired him and his team to film the song's music video right there.
 He was accompanied by the city's Councilman Antonio Brown.

 Composition and lyrics

 The song was written by Lil Baby, alongside its producers, Section 8, (who also produced Lil Baby's "We Paid") and Noah Pettigrew.
-It begins with morose keys, a soundbite taken from the news George Norsman the George Floyd protest in Minneapolis, and chants from Black Lives Matter protesters, chanting "I can't breathe".
+It begins with morose keys, a soundbite taken from the news detailing the George Floyd protest in Minneapolis, and chants from Black Lives Matter protesters, chanting "I can't breathe".
 Lil Baby then starts rapping, venting over a hard, clicking drum clap and a dramatic and "haunting" piano riff.
 Riley Runnels of Paper noted "The chorus dictates what protestors are fighting for is 'bigger than Black and White'.
 It's deep-rooted, it's systemic and it's going to require a lot of time to change".
+The ‘bigger than Black and White’ lyrics address deeper racial matters that influence how minority groups are treated in society, touching on topics such as police brutality, opportunities to access employment, the quality of education, violence and crime in our communities, and the system of healthcare.
 However, Lil Baby continues with optimism, rapping "But we gotta start somewhere".
 With the line, "Corrupted police been the problem where I'm from, but I'd be lying if I said it was all of them", Lil Baby references the heated sentiment that all police officers are racist oppressors ("All Cops Are Bad" or A.C.A.B.).